lovenets/CS-notebook/leetcode/Top Interview Questions.md

         // Both p and q are in the left substree return left
     }
-    // p and q are in defferent subtrees return root
+    // p and q are in different subtrees return root
 }
 ```